-These criteria are subject to revision prior to summer 2014, and medical groups will be alerted to any changes.
-Although results for individual providers have not been publicly reported to date, they are provided in hard copy and online for clinic/provider use and quality improvement.
-Clinics with fewer than three providers that wish to have their data included in public reports may opt-in to the initiative.
-Health plans receive unblinded information on providers and clinics for their insured members.
+Although results for individual providers have not been publicly reported to date, they are provided online for clinic/provider use and quality improvement.
+In addition, health plans receive unblinded information on providers and clinics for their insured members.

 Why does the initiative base measurement on administrative claims data?